aguairon/project-04/README.md

 * Git / GitHub
 * Bulma CSS Framework

-## My Application: Chimera - the mythical cheatures blog
+## My Application: Chimera - the mythical creatures blog
 <img width="1440" alt="Screenshot 2019-03-22 at 13 17 01" src="https://user-images.githubusercontent.com/9445433/54825170-d3024680-4ca4-11e9-97f2-3af637ef1a8d.png">

 A hosted version of this app can be found at https://wdi-pepino.herokuapp.com